A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy

-Positions of YSO candidates identified in Section \ref{sec:cc} and \ref{sec:ml} closely follow the distribution of CO 1-0, supporting their YSO classification.
-YSOs at $\sim2.2$ kpc are consistent with a few small clusters which are rather loosly distributed (see Section \ref{sec:clust}).
-The objects at $\sim$5.6 kpc form well-defined clusters, which consists of Class 0/I candidates as opposed to the Class II/III population found at 2.2 kpc.
+The positions of YSO candidates identified in Section \ref{sec:cc} and \ref{sec:ml} closely follow the distribution of CO 1-0, supporting their YSO classification; YSOs at $\sim2.2$ kpc are consistent with a few small clusters which are rather loosely distributed (see Section \ref{sec:clust}).
+The objects at $\sim$5.6 kpc form well-defined clusters, consisting of Class 0/I candidates, as opposed to the Class II and III populations found at 2.2 kpc.

 The spatial resolution of the CGPS CO 1-0 cube of the order of 100$\arcsec$ does not allow us to isolate emission from individual objects within the cluster associated with \iras{}.
-Yet, in locations corresponding to clusters of YSOs, emission in the CO 1-0 line wings is detected, a signature of outflows and the young evolutionary status of the driving sources (Class 0/I).
+Yet, in locations corresponding to clusters of YSOs, emission in the CO 1-0 line wings has been detected, which is a signature of outflows and the young evolutionary status of the driving sources (Class 0/I).
 Higher spectral and angular resolution observations are necessary to characterize outflows and envelopes from individual YSOs.

-Figure \ref{fig:temp} shows the spatial distribution of the dust continuum emission in the far-infrared, its temperature, and comparison to the CO 1-0 emission (see also Figure \ref{fig:co}).
+Figure \ref{fig:temp} shows the spatial distribution of the dust continuum emission in the far-infrared, its temperature, and a comparison with the CO 1-0 emission (see also Figure \ref{fig:co}).
 Observations available from the EPoS survey cover only the west part of the region containing the cluster associated with \iras{}.